Goose/Geese Control

 Self Help Measures

 It is very difficult to get rid of Canada Geese once they have established themselves in an area.
+Preventing the geese from getting access to food, or being fed will help to persuade them to find a meal elsewhere.

 We find people have 2 main problems with Canada Geese.